Get to London for your next conference day (People make) Sustainable and Innovative Places on Thursday 10 October

 Socitm encourages members to improve local health care with:

-• Joining up services: Socitm advises health and social care organizations on using digital solutions to join up services effectively.
+• Joining up services: Socitm advises health and social care organisations on using digital solutions to join up services effectively.

 • Preventative solutions: Focusing on preventative approaches.
 Leveraging technology and data to improve public services.